wolfgangr/SDM2rrd/README.md

 * want it in a configurable way
 * want to integrate it with other rrd
 * combine rrd for high volume, high time resolution and fast and simple plotting, and SQL for long time archives and sophisticated queries
-So I have to find my way between narrow banded rrd frontned and full fledged freedom of turing capable language.
+So I have to find my way between narrow banded rrd frontend and full fledged freedom of turing capable language.
-I decided for last and restrain myself backagain by somewhat sophisticated configuration.
+I decided for last and restrain myself back again by somewhat sophisticated configuration.

 ### Data flow overview: SDM -> rrd -> SQL and HTML